17 Bend Endurance Academy climbers qualify for Bouldering Regional Championship

-A local climbing gym qualified 94% of its students for a regional competition.
+A Central Oregon climbing gym qualified 94% of its students for a regional competition.

 RELATED: After 4 kids and surgery on both hips, Bend boxer punching for Olympics at 36